-We continue to work towards accreditation by the European Foundation for Quality Management.
-We have started to identify our key processes and evidence that we will need in order to submit an application for formal accreditation and have been working closely with the newly formed EFQM Scotland around this.
-This will support the 'Creating a Culture of Excellence' Strategic Objective within the Ark Business Plan.
+We continue to work towards accreditation by the European Foundation for Quality Management ("EFQM").
+We have become members of EFQM Scotland and key members of the senior leadership team attended EFQM Foundation level training.
+We have started to consider the evidence that we will need in order to submit an application for formal accreditation and have been working closely with EFQM Scotland around this.